LibertyAces/BitSwanPump/doc/source/examples/howitworks/index.rst

 **Note**

-Full functional example with this source can be found here: `Example <https://bitswanpump.readthedocs.io/en/latest/examples/blankapp/index.html>`_
+Full functional example with this source can be found here :ref:`coindesk`

 MySQL
 ^^^^^